Welcome to IMAGE 3.0 Documentation

 What is IMAGE?

 IMAGE is an ecological-environmental model framework that simulates the environmental consequences of human activities worldwide.
 It represents interactions between society, the biosphere and the climate system to assess sustainability issues such as climate change, biodiversity and human well-being.
-The objective of the IMAGE model (version 3.0, released in 2014) is to explore the long-term dynamics and impacts of global changes that result from interacting demographic, technological, economic, social, cultural and political factors.
+The objective of the IMAGE model is to explore the long-term dynamics and impacts of global changes that result from interacting socio-economic and environmental factors.

 To become acquainted with the IMAGE framework: